 Choose the right type of conversation flow

-Many chatbots fail to impress and engage users due to flaws in their conversational pathways.
 It takes research and rigorous planning to build the right flow.
-Here are some guidelines to follow:
+Here are some guidelines to follow through the healthcare bot development:

-- The chatbot has to take specific context into account.
+• The chatbot has to take specific context into account.
 When talking about sensitive issues like mental health, the chatbot’s response needs to be precise but not come across as cold or negative.
-Finding a tone that resonates with your audience is key for building rapport.

 Pick the AI methods to power the bot

-Healthcare chatbots use various AI mechanisms to process human speech and respond to it.
-Below are some of the most typical options:
+Chatbots in healthcare use various AI mechanisms to process human speech and respond to it:

-Pattern matching.
-It’s the simplest method of comparing the text against pre-saved patterns and choosing the corresponding answer.
+• Pattern matching.
 For this approach to work, your engineers will need to program the bot with the correct answers for exact patterns.
 If there’s no match, the software will select the closest option or admit defeat.

 Obtain datasets and train the model